optixsolutions/eloquent-draftable/README.md

 **Query scopes**

 When the `Draftable` trait is included in a model, a global scope will be registered to automatically exclude draft records from query results.
-Because of this, the trait exposes two local scopes to allow these draft records to be queried.
+Therefore, in order to query these records, you must apply one of the local scopes outlined below.

 ```php
 // Only retrieve published records...